WoTTsecurity/wott-io/_posts/2019-09-09-what-is-mtls.md

 ---
 ## Introduction

 **Note** there are some [tutorials](#tutorials) within this article.
 These vary in difficulty.
-All require a linux distribution to be compatible with our agent.1
+All require a linux distribution to be compatible with our agent.

 Cybersecurity is an ever-growing, ever-complicating field.
 As a new developer, it can be daunting to think of where to start.
 Here we're going to talk a little about mTLS and why you as a developer should care about it (and implement it!).